43 Sports Trivia Questions [With Answers]

 Answer: 1963.
 Felipe, Matty, and Jesús Alou all played outfield for the San Francisco Giants on September 15, 1963.

-It hasn’t happened again in over 60 years.
+It has not happened again in over 60 years.
 Three brothers, same team, same game, same outfield.
-The exact date is the trap, since the instinct is to assume something like that surely repeated at some point.
+The exact year is the trap, since instinct says something like that must have repeated at some point.

 33. More people have walked on the moon than have done what against Mariano Rivera in the postseason?
 (Hard)